THINGS TO KNOW ABOUT DAUFUSKIE ISLAND

 DAUFUSKIE ISLAND ARTISANS

-These creative minds have a made a splash among locals and visitors alike.
+These creative minds have made a splash among locals and visitors alike.
 Collectively they have been showcased in national and regional magazines such as Coastal Living, Southern Living, Martha Stewart Living, Charleston Home, Hilton Head Monthly, and more!

 - The Iron Fish Gallery & Studio (est 2001): Chase Allen has received national recognition for his coastal sculptures and unique pieces.
 He won the 2014 American Made Audience Choice Award hosted by Martha Stewart, and his artwork has been shipped worldwide.
 Chase uses inspiration from the island’s rustic feel to create these eye-catching fish, mermaids, blue crabs, stingrays, and more.
 No two pieces are alike, as each sculpture is hand-cut, hammered, and painted right here on Daufuskie Island.
 The gallery is open every day from 8am-6pm.